cindyloppar/cindyloppar.github.io/_posts/2017-07-18-agile-methodology.md

 ---
-layout:
+Layout:
-title:  "agile methodology"
+Title:  "agile methodology"
-date:   2017-07-18 09:36
+Date:   2017-07-18 09:36
-categories:
+Categorie:
 ---

-Agile Software development
+## Agile Software development

 Agile is a method used when there is a team of people running a project and when working as a team and implementing agile method the team self organised, self- disciplined and as a